cmartinio/cmartinio/README.md

   Python, Bash, Go, TypeScript, and more for building automation and resilient systems.
   Nginx, Apache, Docker, Terraform, and Jenkins for deploying and maintaining modern infrastructures.
 - ### Containerization
 - **Docker**: Still the reigning champion for containers.
-If Podman is better, why isn’t everyone using it?
+If Podman was better, why isn’t everyone using it?

 ### AI and Productivity Tools